openstack-archive/refstack/specs/mitaka/approved/vendor-registration-data-model.rst

 * A table named "product"

   This table will contain the product information.
 Each product must be owned by a vendor.
-A "type" column will be used to identify the different types of products.
+A "product_type" column will be used to identify the different types of products.
 The types of products are pre-defined constants (enum) with descriptive names as defined in the OpenStack Marketplace ( http://www.openstack.org/marketplace/).
 For example: 1 = distro, 2 = public_cloud, 3 = hosted_private_cloud, etc.